mahmoud-drwsh/Mazes-Generator-And-Solver/README.md

-# maze_generator_and_solver
-a maze generator program and a solver agent implemented in python
+#a maze generator program and a solver agent implemented in Python using Pygame
 ----

-#### This project is one of the AI class assignments
+#### This project is one of the AI class's assignments